kubamarkiewicz/Musca-Kito/README.md

 MuscaKit CMS
 ============

-MuscaKit is an Open Source Content Management System build on its own MVC framework.
-It serves for developing small and medium-size websites and internet applications.
+MuscaKit is an Open Source Content Management System build on a custom MVC framework.
+It was created for rapid development of small to medium-size websites and any kind of internet application.

 # On-line demo